Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.rst

 * RWmax: Here, a maximum throughput of 44.9 MB/sec was determined.
 * R1, W1: The current throughput is 23.6 MB/sec read and 17.2 MB/sec write.
 * R5, W5: The throughput from now to 5 measured values in the past is 23.1 MB/sec read and 18.6 MB/sec write.
 * RW5: Compared to the current values, there was a higher throughput for a while.
 Since a maximum of 44.9 MB/sec throughput has been measured for this disk so far, a mean throughput (RW5) value of 41.7 MB/sec results in a warning (``41.7 MB/sec >= 44.9 MB/sec * 80%``).
-The current value of 23.6 MB/sec doesn't matter, this is only a snapshot.
+The current value of 23.6 MB/sec doesn't matter, this is only a peak.
 The check alerts because there is unusual high disk I/O over a certain amount of time.

 Hints:

 * ``--count=5`` (the default) while checking every minute means that the check reports a warning if any of your disks was above a threshold in the last 5 minutes.
-* The check uses the SQLite databases ``$TEMP/linuxfabrik-monitoring-plugins-disk-io.db`` and ``$TEMP/linuxfabrik-monitoring-plugins-sqlite.db`` to store its historical data.
+* The check uses the SQLite databases ``$TEMP/linuxfabrik-monitoring-plugins-disk-io.db`` to store its historical data.
 * If you are wondering about ``dm-0``, ``dm-1`` etc.: It's part of the "device mapper" in the kernel, used by LVM.
 Use ``dmsetup ls`` to see what is behind it.